freenas/freenas-docs/userguide/system.rst

    *Loader* or *rc.conf* value is changed, it does not take effect until the system is rebooted.
-Regardless of the type of tunable, changes persist at each boot and across upgrades unless the tunable is deleted or its :guilabel:`Enabled` checkbox is unchecked.
+Regardless of the type of tunable, changes persist at each boot and across upgrades unless the tunable is deleted or its :guilabel:`Enabled` option is deselected.

 Any added tunables are listed in :menuselection:`System --> Tunables`.